Spain

 Spain Wildlife & Culinary Tour

 While much of Europe has seen many of its endemic animals disappear, Spain remains a last stronghold for several large mammals.
 Here, the Cantabrian Brown Bear and Western Spanish Ibex still run wild.
 In fact, their numbers are creeping back, and Apex Expeditions will take you to the best spots on Earth to see them, along with a variety of bird and plant life.
 Watch several species of vulture in Catalonia’s High Pyrenees.
 Search for bears in verdant Asturias and massive-horned Western Spanish Ibex in the Sierra de Gredos range.
-Then sprinkle in a fair amount of exceptional regional food, wine and cultural heritage along the way.
+Then sprinkle in a fair amount of exceptional regional food, wine, and cultural heritage along the way.
 Join us on this 15-day Spain wildlife & culinary tour and enjoy a fascinating feast for the senses.

 where is spain on the globe